Bleeding Disorder

 • Excessive bruising

 If you plan on filing a bleeding disorder lawsuit, you should contact a lawyer immediately.
 Each state has a time limit, called a statute of limitations, restricting how long you have to file a claim.
 The time limit varies from state to state.
 If you wait too long you will not be able to take legal action.
-Contact an experienced attorney to learn more about your legal rights.
+Contact an experienced personal injury attorney to learn more about your legal rights.